Willard Scott, weatherman on NBC’s ‘Today’ show, dies at 87

 NEW YORK (AP) — Willard Scott, the beloved weatherman who charmed viewers of NBC’s “Today” show with his self-deprecating humor and cheerful personality, has died.
 He was 87.

 His successor on the morning news show, Al Roker, announced that Scott died peacefully Saturday morning surrounded by family.
+An NBC Universal spokeswoman confirmed the news.
 No further details were released.

 “He was truly my second dad and am where I am today because of his generous spirit,” Roker wrote on Instagram.
 “Willard was a man of his times, the ultimate broadcaster.
 There will never be anyone quite like him.”